abhi99sind/Student-Login-Register-Portal-Laravel/README.md

 And replace files given in the repository
 And then upload the .sql file in your database

-And change the Mail_Username and Password in the .env file according to your gmail id and run command php artisan serve on cmd
+And change the Db_name, DB_username, DB_password,Mail_Username and Password in the .env file according to your gmail id and run command php artisan serve on cmd